earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-5/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 ## Geographic vs Projected CRS

-In the previous tutorial, we explored, two different types of Coordinate Reference
+In the previous tutorial, we explored the basic concept of a coordinate reference system.
+During the lesson we looked at two different types of
-Systems:
+ Coordinate Reference Systems:

 1. **Geographic coordinate systems:** coordinate systems that span the entire globe (e.g. latitude / longitude).